frontenddogma/web-development-glossary/manuscript/f.md

 : → Firefox

 Firefox
 : A cross-platform web browser.
-Firefox was developed by the Mozilla Foundation and its subsidiary, Mozilla Corporation, and first released in 2002, named Phoenix. ℹ︎&nbsp;[mozilla.org/firefox](https://www.mozilla.org/firefox/)
+Firefox was developed by the Mozilla Foundation and its subsidiary, Mozilla Corporation, and first released in 2002, named Phoenix.
+From 2003 to 2004, Phoenix was called Firebird before being renamed to Firefox. ℹ︎&nbsp;[mozilla.org/firefox](https://www.mozilla.org/firefox/)

 First Contentful Paint
 : The time when the browser renders the first bit of content from the DOM, providing the first feedback to the user that the page is actually loading.
 The question “Is it happening?” is “yes” when the first contentful paint completes.&nbsp;[‡](#m-fcp)

 First CPU Idle
 : The time when a page is minimally interactive, or when the window is quiet enough to handle user input.
 It is a non-standard Google web performance metric.
-Generally, it occurs when most, but not necessarily all of visible UI elements are interactive, and the user interface responds, on average, to most user input within 50&nbsp;ms.&nbsp;[‡](#m-first-cpu-idle)
+Generally, it occurs when most, but not necessarily all visible UI elements are interactive, and the user interface responds, on average, to most user input within 50&nbsp;ms.&nbsp;[‡](#m-first-cpu-idle)

 First In, First Out
-: A method for organising and manipulating a data buffer, where the oldest (first) entry, or “head” of the queue, is processed first.
+: A method for organizing and manipulating a data buffer, where the oldest (first) entry, or “head” of the queue, is processed first.
 It is analogous to processing a queue with first-come, first-served (FCFS) behaviour: where the people leave the queue in the order in which they arrive.&nbsp;[†](#w-fifo)

 First Input Delay
-: The time from when a user first interacts with a site (i.e. when they click a link, tap on a button, or uses a custom, JavaScript-powered control) to the time when the browser is actually able to respond to that interaction.
-It is the length of time, in milliseconds, between the first user interaction on a web page and the browsers response to that interaction.
+: The time from when a user first interacts with a site (i.e. when they click a link, tap on a button, or use a custom, JavaScript-powered control) to the time when the browser is actually able to respond to that interaction.
+It is the length of time, in milliseconds, between the first user interaction on a web page and the browser’s response to that interaction.
 Scrolling and zooming are not included in this metric.&nbsp;[‡](#m-fid)

 First Interactive
 : → First CPU Idle

 First Meaningful Paint
 : The paint after which the biggest above-the-fold layout change has happened and web fonts have loaded.
-It is when the answer to “Is it useful?” becomes “yes,” upon first meaningful paint completion.&nbsp;[‡](#m-fmp)
+It is when the answer to “Is it useful?” becomes “yes,” that is, upon first meaningful paint completion.&nbsp;[‡](#m-fmp)

 First Paint
-: The time between navigation and when the browser render the first pixels to the screen, rendering anything that is visually different from what was on the screen prior to navigation.
-It answers the question “is it happening?”&nbsp;[‡](#m-first-paint)
+: The time between navigation and when the browser renders the first pixels to the screen, rendering anything that is visually different from what was on the screen prior to navigation.
+It answers the question “Is it happening?”&nbsp;[‡](#m-first-paint)

 First-Class Function
 : A function that is treated like any other variable in respective language.&nbsp;[‡](#m-first-class-function)